-Noise emissions on site are mainly generated by earthmoving equipments, drilling rigs, wire saw, people and vehicles.
-The main noise sources are associated with drilling, breaking, crushing and transport of equipment or materials to or from the quarry site.
+Noise emissions on site are mainly generated by earthmoving equipments, drilling rigs, , people and vehicles.
+The main noise sources are associated with drilling, blasting, loading and transport of equipment or materials to or from the pits and the site.
 Exposure to loud noises at work can cause irreversible hearing damage, workplace accidents and be a contributing factor to other health problems.